Murder of Santos Rodriguez: Legacy

 Ruben Bonilla, Texas state director of LULAC, called the decision unjustifiable and irresponsible, predicting that Carter would lose the election primaries if challenged by Jerry Brown or Ted Kennedy due to being incapable of securing the Chicano vote.
 Bonilla also saw Carter's attempts at securing rights for Russian dissidents while ignoring Mexican-American rights in Texas as hypocritical.
 Bonilla cited how a New York grand jury indicted a policeman over a 1973 shooting as proof that there was a precedent for retroactive applications of due process.
 School board member Robert Medrano believed that the decision would cause community heartache and create political repercussions.
 San Antonio attorney Ruben Sandoval, who had petitioned for the Justice Department to prosecute Cain, was saddened by the news and described the relationship between the Carter administration and Mexican-American communities as a bitter divorce.
 Bessie Rodriguez later revealed that she sent a letter to President Carter on July 18 expressing her feelings of hurt and betrayal.
 In her letter, Bessie revealed that she felt Carter had led the Mexican-American community to believe that charges would be filed during his state visit.
-She asked if Carter's daughter, Amy, had been killed, her killer would have received a light sentence, and stated that if Santos had killed a policeman his punishment would not have been as light as Cain's.
-On Thursday, July 20, 1978, President Carter called State Representative Ben Reyes regarding the decision to not pursue charges against Cain.
-Reyes reported that Carter personally apologized for the Justice Department decision, and understood that he had made a commitment to pursue charges that he was unable to keep.
+She questioned whether, if Carter's daughter Amy were killed, her killer would receive such a light sentence; she also pointed out that if Santos had killed a policeman his punishment would not have been as light as Cain's.
+On July 20, Carter called Reyes regarding the decision to not pursue charges against Cain.
+Reyes reported that Carter personally apologized for the Justice Department decision and understood that he had made a commitment to pursue charges that he was unable to keep.
 Carter told Reyes that he did not request that the department pursue or not pursue charges, but that he was embarrassed by the decision.
 Hours after the call, Carter stated that he did not have the inclination or authority to ask the Justice Department to reverse its decision.
 The office of Vice President Walter Mondale later called Reyes in order to attempt to arrange a meeting between Mexican-American leaders and Deputy Attorney General Benjamin Civiletti.